 Ancient Greece Free Activities and Projects for Kids and Teachers

 These are activity and project ideas for kids and teachers to use in your unit study of ancient Greece.
 These activities can be adjusted for any grade.
 We hope you'll find some ideas you can use.

 Greek Olympics: Ancient Greek Olympics for the Classroom 3-4 days mini-unit with student role handouts and games.
-This is a great group activity, and really helps the kids understand the concept of city-state and the fierce competition that existed in ancient Greece between them.
+This is a great group activity, and really helps the kids understand the concept of city-states and the fierce competition that existed in ancient Greece between them.
 I usually use this early in the unit because it's so much fun, and so very Greek.

 Greek Geography Activity: Working in small groups, be real estate agents.
 Sell your site.
 Use real location names.
 If its a sea, name it.
 Give reasons why anyone should settle down in such a mountainous area.
 Remind students that the Greeks were independent.
 Their culture developed from villages that grew into unique and independent city-states.
 Have groups create a "For Sale" brochure or sign.